floooh/floooh.github.io/_posts/2021-12-17-cycle-stepped-z80.md

 - [**z80-int.c**](https://github.com/floooh/chips-test/blob/master/tests/z80-int.c):
   This is similar to the z80-timing.c test, but specializes on interrupt timing.

-## Amstrad CPC Accurary Improvements
+## Amstrad CPC Accuracy Improvements

 Implanting the new cycle-stepped emulator into the [Amstrad CPC emulation](https://floooh.github.io/tiny8bit/cpc.html) was a rare case where some improvements were immediately visible.
 Those improvements